Authentication between services

 // Extract the RSA private key from the service account keyfile.

-sa, err := ioutil.ReadFile(saKeyfile)
+sa, err := os.ReadFile(saKeyfile)

 if err != nil {

-return "", fmt.Errorf("Could not read service account file: %w", err)
+return "", fmt.Errorf("could not read service account file: %w", err)

 }